-The first step was taken in 2000, while Rili was the Country Director for The Nature Conservancy’s Indonesia Marine Program (TNC-IMP).
+The first step was taken in 2000, when Rili was the country director for The Nature Conservancy’s Indonesia Marine Program.
 The Coral Triangle Center was founded under the auspices of TNC, an international environmental organization that also works on land and freshwater conservation all over the world.
-The idea was that the new department would narrow the organization’s much broader scope to concentrate on the region’s reefs.
-Another aim was to encourage ever closer relations with people and organizations in the Coral Triangle countries, and ultimately to harness the tremendous knowledge, potential, and vitality of those who lived and worked in the region.
+The idea was to establish a new organization with a narrower scope to concentrate on the region’s reefs.
+Another aim was to encourage ever closer relations with people and organizations in the Coral Triangle countries, and ultimately to harness the tremendous knowledge, potential, and vitality of those who live and work in the region.

 It was not difficult to find others who shared this vision.
 An early champion was George Tahija, at the time a member of TNC’s advisory board for Indonesia.
-Mr. Tahija, who has an almost lyrical affinity for nature, crucially shared the conviction that the strengths of modern marine management and scientific approaches needed to be transferred to local actors.
-He was also one of those who recognized the need for CTC’s autonomy, when it became apparent that its goals could be better accomplished as an independent local organization.
-This step towards independence was fully supported by The Nature Conservancy, who provided foundational funding support and transitional periods to enable the CTC to become a standalone entity.
+Mr Tahija crucially shared the conviction that the strengths of modern marine management and scientific approaches needed to be transferred to local actors.
+He was also one of those who recognized the need for CTC’s autonomy, when it became apparent that its goals could be better accomplished as an independent, local organization.
+Mr Tahija was joined by Mr Hasyim Djalal, who for many years served Indonesia as a diplomat, and Mr Made Subadia, a top Indonesian conservation official.
+Scientists of international renown and representatives of all six Coral Triangle nations were drafted into the new foundation’s board.
+This step towards independence was fully supported by The Nature Conservancy, who provided foundational funding support and transitional periods to enable CTC to become an independent organization.

-This seems like a tall order, but in less than six years we have forged ahead and have already had notable successes: we have trained more than 2,100 marine practitioners from across the region, and have designed training courses that are sensitive to the needs of various geographies and participants.
+As CTC moves into our second decade of operation, we are building up our projects and programs, amplifying our impact across the region.
+We have trained more than 5,000 marine practitioners from across the Coral Triangle, and have designed training courses that are customized to the needs of various geographies and participants.
 We have connected people, communities, and organizations to share issues, solutions, and knowledge.
 We have spoken to people and organizations with no interest in coral reefs and transformed them into active allies working for reef health.
-The ‘Hub’, which will be the linchpin for our future activities, has already passed through initial concept design, and the land on which it will be built in Bali has been donated by Mr. Tahija.